It’s not easy to know what to do when your aging parent’s care requirements escalate.

 There are some signs that may indicate it’s time to acknowledge that you can no longer care for an older parent and to get outside help.

 These can include:

-- Caregiver burnout.
+- Caregiver burnout and/or compassion fatigue.
 You feel overwhelmed, exhausted or stressed out from trying to care for your parent on your own.

 - You begin having difficulty managing them (i.e., giving them a bath, dealing with emotional outbursts, etc.)

 - Their health issues are severe enough that they require 24-hour attention.

 - They become combative either physically and/or emotionally.